SladeInSeat/GA-Project3-StockTracker/README.md

 -  Minimum Viable Prodect reached.
 Work on strech goals as time permits.
 [Stock Tracker](https://salty-depths-52780.herokuapp.com/)

+## Lessons Learned
+  React is pretty awesome.
+Next project, I will be more mindfull of component structure so that passing information will be more streamlined regarding paths and reusable functions.
+  Although I did not take full advantage, I can see how Styled-Components are very handy for creating reusable styles and themes.
+However, my experience with Bootstrap last project was much better in terms of ease of use and final deliverable.

 ## Stretch Goals Remaining:
 * ~Implement search function~
 * create many-to-many relationships between stock/account and account/user
 * implement a 3rd party api to populate search returns
+* (much) Better styling, probably refactor into bootstrap